 The Euro-Youth MediaLab Project is a two year project funded through Erasmus+ Strategic Partnerships of youth: KA2 – Cooperation for innovation and the exchange of good practices: 2016-1-FR02-KA205-011285.
 The Project runs from 1/09/2016 to 31/08/2018.

-The aim of the project is to work with young people to explore what issues concern them and present their views through multimedia reports which they will produce and share with their project partners.
+The aim of the project is to work with youth to explore what issues concern them and present their views through multimedia reports which they will produce and share with their project partners.

-- Identify key EU issues they want to explore in their region
+Identify key EU issues they want to explore in their region

-- Carry out research to develop their knowledge on the issue
+Carry out research to develop their knowledge on the issue

-- Produce multimedia reports to share their findings
+Produce multimedia reports to share their findings

 The multimedia reports from each of the 10 groups of youth reporters will be presented locally.
 The multimedia reports will also be shared with the other partners using an online platform to explore the issues, ideas and research across each region.